xwmx/dotfile-research/Readme.md

 ## Setup

+Note that this is a pretty big repository, currently at 665M once the submodules are loaded.

 After cloning, run the following to load the submodules:

     git submodule init && git submodule update --init --recursive